apache/james-project/src/adr/0041-james-servers-offering.md

  - **Spring server** (`server/app`): barely maintained, Spring server exposes configuration allowing class level overrides, resulting in untested component combination leading to unexpected runtime errors.
-Its usage requires configuration to adapt it to the user use cases, wich can be not obvious for people with limited knowledge/resources, and can discourage self hosting usages.
+Its usage requires configuration to adapt it to the user use cases, which can be not obvious for people with limited knowledge/resources, and can discourage self hosting usages.

 Guice servers includes: